insected/bobbae_gcp-wiki/JSONPath.md

 [JSONPath](https://goessner.net/articles/JsonPath/) is a query language for [JSON](https://www.json.org/json-en.html), similar to [XPath](https://en.wikipedia.org/wiki/XPath) for [XML](https://en.wikipedia.org/wiki/XML).

-JSONPath expressions always refer to a JSON structure in the same way as XPath expression are used in combination with an XML document.
+JSONPath expressions always refer to a JSON structure in the same way as XPath expressions are used in combination with an XML document.
 Since a JSON structure is usually anonymous and doesn't necessarily have a "root member object" JSONPath assumes the abstract name $ assigned to the outer level object.

 JSONPath expressions can use the dot–notation